 New York City is one of the most expensive cities in the world.
-With the average rate of a hotel stay in NYC at over $250 a night, it’s the most expensive place to visit in the United States.
+With the average rate of a hotel stays in NYC at over $250 a night, it’s the most expensive place to visit in the United States.
 With expensive attractions, that price only goes up from there.

 However, if you’re willing to do some budget research before your trip, New York City can be a surprisingly affordable place to visit.
 Here are tips for saving money while visiting the Big Apple.